Wondering if Bodoland is safe to travel or not? My first impression of Bodoland, and here’s what I have to say…

 In one word YES.
 In two… HELL YES!
 Just like many other places in the northeast region of India, this place has been vaguely misunderstood too.

-So yea, if you’re wondering is it safe to travel Bodoland or not, let me tell you “it is”!
+So yea, if you’re wondering is it safe to travel to Bodoland or not, let me tell you “it is”!

 Living in bamboo houses, cooking fish on firewood, weaving through the loom… and other hints of a typical rural India is the only common sight in Bodoland.